 These days much of what you need to do with your credit card can be done online or through your credit card issuer’s smartphone app.
-You can check your account balance and available credit, make or check a payment status, or even request a higher credit limit.
+You can check your account balance and available credit, make or check payment status, or even request a higher credit limit.

 While your online gives a lot of control over your account, there are some times that you need to speak to a live customer service representative over the phone.
-Contacting your credit card customer service allows you to get your questions answered real-time over the phone.
+Contacting your credit card customer service allows you to get your questions answered in real-time over the phone.
 Make sure you call using the number from the back of your credit card or from the credit card issuer’s website.

 You should never drag your feet with a missing credit card.
 The sooner you let your credit card issuer know your credit card is missing, the less responsibility you'll have for any charges made on your credit card.
 Log on to your account to get the credit card's customer service number then give them a call.
 The customer service agent will verify the last transactions you remember making then deactivate your credit card and send another one to you.